tezansahu/Berkeley_Clock_Synchronization/README.md

 * Our implementation uses **UDP-based sockets** for messaging, which speeds up communication because it offers no deliverability guarantees.

-* **Robustness to message delay:** The threshold ($\gamma$) for $\delta$ values of each slave guarantee that delayed messages from slaves corresponding to previous rounds are ignored while calculating the average.
+* **Robustness to message delay:** The threshold (γ) for δ values of each slave guarantee that delayed messages from slaves corresponding to previous rounds are ignored while calculating the average.
 Moreover, the data structure containing the details of slaves is flushed at the end of each synchronization round.
-In our implementation, **$\gamma$ = 2 seconds**
+In our implementation, **γ = 2 seconds**

 * **Robustness to slave halting failures:** The master continues with the synchronization algorithm as long as there is at least slave that sends its time for a given synchronization round.